-The LMA approximation in the presence of HNLs was fitted to solar and reactor data.
+The MSW approximation in the presence of HNLs was fitted to solar and reactor data.
 Taking $N_e$ and $N_n$ as given in the neutrino production regions of the sun by the BS05 SSM, we performed a Bayesian fit to the same solar data used for the unitary fit in section \ref{sec:solarConstraint}.
 We note that KamLAND's experimental setup is such that matter effects play no role in its oscillation measurement, so any non-unitary effects in its $\Delta m_{21}^2$ constraint come from non-unitary effects in the vacuum Hamiltonian.
 Since HNLs only appear as a normalisation factor in vacuum oscillations, their presence does not affect the period of the oscillations; it is simple to see that the (already angle-uncorrelated) $\Delta m_{21}^2$ measurement at KamLAND is not affected under this relaxation of the unitarity condition.
 Taking this into account, we use the KamLAND $\Delta m_{21}^2$ constraint as a prior for our non-unitary analysis.

 Figure \ref{fig:HNL_fits} shows the result of the fits with and without KamLAND's $\Delta m_{21}^2$ constraint.
-Contours show $1 - \alpha_{11}^2$ because in a 3+1 scenario this quantity corresponds to the $\sin^2\theta_{14}$ parameter.
-Without the KamLand constraint, the non-unitary parameter is strongly correlated with the solar mass splitting; this is an expected feature because a larger $\Delta m_{12}^2$ will move the transition point towards higher energies, thus increasing the survival probability for $^8B$ neutrinos---an excess that can be balanced by $\alpha_{11}<1$ acting as a normalisation factor decreasing the expected flux.
+The non unitary parameter is written as $1 - \alpha_{11}^2$ because in a 3+1 scenario this quantity corresponds to the $\sin^2\theta_{14}$ angle.
+Without the KamLAND constraint, the non-unitary parameter is strongly correlated with the solar mass splitting; this is an expected feature because a larger $\Delta m_{12}^2$ will move the transition point towards higher energies, thus increasing the survival probability for $^8$B neutrinos---an excess that can be balanced by $\alpha_{11}<1$ acting as a normalisation factor decreasing the expected flux.